resolator/diploma-master/README.md

-# Research project within the scope of the master's thesis.
+# [WIP] Research project within the scope of the master's thesis.

 ## Thesis
 Investigation of the influence of architectural features of neural networks in the task of recognizing handwritten text without explicit segmentation on characters.